Akercocke

 Akercocke are an English extreme metal band from London, formed in 1997 by Jason Mendonça and David Gray.
-The band also features Paul Scanlan and Nathanael Underwood.
+The band also features Paul Scanlan.

 History

-Akercocke's first album, Rape of the Bastard Nazarene, was self-released by the band in 1999.
-Akercocke later signed to Peaceville Records, releasing The Goat of Mendes in 2001, which reached number 4 in Terrorizer's album of the year chart.
-In 2003 the album Choronzon was released, through Earache Records.
-This album was voted number 1 metal release of the year by Terrorizer.
-Paul Scanlan left the band after this album, and was replaced by ex-Abramelin guitarist Matt Wilcock.
+Akercocke self-released their first album, Rape of the Bastard Nazarene, in 1999.
+Akercocke signed to Peaceville Records and released The Goat of Mendes in 2001.
+It reached number 4 in Terrorizer's album of the year chart.
+In 2003, the album Choronzon was released through Earache Records.
+Terrorizer voted it number 1 metal release of the year.
+Paul Scanlan left the band after this album.
+Ex-Abramelin guitarist Matt Wilcock replaced him.

 Words That Go Unspoken, Deeds That Go Undone was released in October 2005.
-On 18 January 2007, Peter Theobalds left the band, and was replaced by Peter Benjamin.
+On 18 January 2007, Peter Theobalds left the band and Peter Benjamin replaced him.

 Akercocke released their fifth album, Antichrist, in May 2007.
-Whilst touring to promote the album, due to the anti-Christian nature of the music, the band generated controversy in Northern Ireland when they scheduled a tour date in Belfast on 18 May 2007, and appeared on BBC1's debate show Nolan Live on 16 May 2007 to defend their right to play there.
-The band broke up in 2012 following extensive periods of inactivity.
-Prior to the break up, Akercocke were planning to release a DVD based on their 10-year anniversary as a band, though this was never released..
-It was later released in live CD format in 2023 called ‘Decades of Devil Worship’.
+Whilst touring to promote the album, the anti-Christian nature of their music generated controversy in Northern Ireland when they scheduled a tour date in Belfast on 18 May 2007, and appeared on BBC1's debate show Nolan Live on 16 May 2007 to defend their right to play there.
+The band broke up in 2012 following long periods of inactivity.

-Akercocke revealed a surprise reunion as a band in 2016, featuring original lead guitarist Paul Scanlan returning to the band along with newcomer Nathanael Underwood on bass.
-The band posted a brand new song on YouTube, titled "Inner Sanctum" on 18 June 2017.
-The launch of a new official website on 25 April 2016 was followed on 26 April 2016 with the announcement of a series of reunion shows starting with Bloodstock Open Air 2016 and a full UK tour.
-A new album, Renaissance in Extremis, was released on 25 August 2017, which was their first full-length album in a decade since 2007's Antichrist.
-In May 2021, the band announced they had begun recording a new album.
-However, since this announcement, very little information or updates regarding its progress have been released, leaving another long gap between studio albums.
+Akercocke surprise-reunited in 2016.
+Original lead guitarist Paul Scanlan returned to the band with new bassist Nathanael Underwood.
+The band posted the song "Inner Sanctum" on YouTube on 18 June 2017.
+The launch of an official website on 25 April 2016 was followed on 26 April 2016 with the announcement of a series of reunion shows, starting with Bloodstock Open Air 2016 and a full UK tour.
+The album Renaissance in Extremis was released on 25 August 2017, their first full-length album in a decade since 2007's Antichrist.
+In May 2021, the band began recording an album.
+Bassist Federico Benini drowned to death off the coast of Colombia on 21 May 2026.